Dysuria (Painful urination)

 • Resting and taking medications as directed by physician can relieve most symptoms.

-What causes dysuria?
+What caused my dysuria?

 Painful urination in men may be the result of: